37 Different Types of Wasps in Georgia

 by S. Rae is licensed under CC BY 2.0

-The four-toothed mason wasp (Monobia quadridens) is a species of solitary wasp that can be found throughout Georgia.
+The four-toothed mason wasp (Monobia quadridens) is a solitary wasp species found throughout Georgia.

 The four-toothed mason wasp is typically light brown with yellow stripes on its abdomen and black bands across its body and wings.

-This species, of the various types of wasps in Georgia, is quite small, measuring only about a half-inch in length.
+Of the various types of wasps in Georgia, this species is quite small, measuring only about a half-inch in length.

 The four-toothed mason wasp preys on spiders, beetle larvae, and other insects, and it uses venom to immobilize its prey before returning it to its nest.